f5devcentral/f5xc-mcn-TechXchange/README.rst

 Next set up the HTTP Load Balancer.

-1. In the F5 Distributed Cloud Console navigate to the **Load Balancers** service in the service menu.
+1. In the F5 Distributed Cloud Console navigate to the **Multi-Cloud App Connect** service in the service menu.

 .. figure:: assets/open_lb.png